bfowle/talaria/docs/existing-solutions-analysis.md

 - ✅ **Evolutionary compression concepts** (research literature)
 - ✅ **rsync delta transfer** (NCBI FTP)

-### SEQUOIA's Novel Integration
+### HERALD's Novel Integration

 - ❌ **Domain-level content-addressing** → Not in any production system
 - ❌ **Phylogenetic Merkle DAGs** → Research concept, not implemented
 - ❌ **Cross-database deduplication** → No system does this
-- ❌ **Bi/tri-temporal versioning** → Unique to SEQUOIA
+- ❌ **Bi/tri-temporal versioning** → Unique to HERALD
 - ❌ **Evolutionary delta chains** → Not in production databases
 - ❌ **Cryptographically-verified biological updates** → Novel combination
-- ❌ **Multi-dimensional evolutionary chunking** → Future SEQUOIA feature
+- ❌ **Multi-dimensional evolutionary chunking** → Future HERALD feature

 ### The "Greenfield Opportunity"

-SEQUOIA is addressing a **true gap** in the bioinformatics ecosystem:
+HERALD is addressing a **true gap** in the bioinformatics ecosystem:

 1. **Biologically-Relevant**:
    - Current: File-based or taxonomy-based chunking
-   - SEQUOIA: Phylogenetic distance + domain architecture + evolutionary relationships
+   - HERALD: Phylogenetic distance + domain architecture + evolutionary relationships

 2. **Cryptographically-Proven**:
    - Current: Simple checksums (md5) or no verification
-   - SEQUOIA: Full Merkle DAG with hierarchical verification
+   - HERALD: Full Merkle DAG with hierarchical verification

 3. **Computationally-Scalable**:
    - Current: Re-download entire files/databases for updates
-   - SEQUOIA: CAS ensures only new content transferred, domain-level deduplication across all databases
+   - HERALD: CAS ensures only new content transferred, domain-level deduplication across all databases

 **No existing system combines all three pillars.**